Skip to content Exit mobile menu

 Biography

 Ammi began lecturing at St Mary's in September 2004 primarily on the Nutrition programme.
 Prior to this she had been employed as a post-graduate teaching assistant whilst carrying out an MPhil.
-She graduated from St Mary's in 2000 with a BSc (Hons) in Biology with Sport Science and has since been awarded an MSc in Nutritional Medicine from the University of Surrey in addition to an MPhil also from the University of Surrey.
+She graduated from St Mary's in 2000 with a BSc (Hons) in Biology with Sport Science and has since been awarded an MSc in Nutritional Medicine from the University of Surrey, an MPhil also from the University of Surrey and a PhD from St Mary's University.
+Ammi is a registered nutritionist (AfN) and Senior Fellow of the Higher Education Academy.

 Research